Key takeaways

 - Schools don’t see that you sent the same scores to other institutions—there’s no “list” of where else you applied

-Can I Send SAT Scores for Free?
+Can You Send SAT Scores for Free When You Register?

 How To Request A Fee Waiver If You Can’t Afford Score Sends?